-TBC is submitting the updated list of affiliates in its Compliance Plan to the Commission consistent with Rule VI.A. of the Commission's Affiliate Transaction Rules adopted in Commission Decisions (D.) 97-12-088, 98-08-035, 98-11-027 (collectively referred to as the "Rules").
+Trans Bay is submitting the updated list of affiliates in its Compliance Plan to the Commission consistent with Rule VI.A. of the Commission's Affiliate Transaction Rules adopted in Commission Decisions (D.) 97-12-088, 98-08-035, and 98-11-027 (collectively referred to as the "Rules").
+The Commission determined that certain of the Rules apply to Trans Bay and granted Trans Bay certain exemptions from the Rules in D. 20-05-012.